occurrent-org/occurrent-org.github.io/_includes/macros/subscription/blocking/util/catchup/example.md

 // handing over to the continuous subscription once catch-up phase is completed.
 // In this example, we also store the subscription position during catch-up for every third event.
 // This is optional, but useful if you're reading a lot of events and don't want to risk restarting
 // from the beginning if the application where to crash during the catch-up phase.
+If you don't
+// use "andPersistSubscriptionPositionDuringCatchupPhaseForEveryNEvents" but just "useSubscriptionPositionStorage(storage)"
+// then the CatchupSupportingBlockingSubscription will still start from the position in the storage, but not write to it.
+// The continuous subscription (passed as first parameter to CatchupSupportingBlockingSubscription) might write to the store,
+// which means that once the CatchupSupportingBlockingSubscription has caught up and the continuous subscription starts
+// writing the position, the CatchupSupportingBlockingSubscription will just delegate to continuous subscription if it finds
+// a position in the storage.
 val catchupSubscription = CatchupSupportingBlockingSubscription(continuousSubscription, eventStoreQueries,
             CatchupSupportingBlockingSubscriptionConfig(useSubscriptionPositionStorage(storage)
                     .andPersistSubscriptionPositionDuringCatchupPhaseForEveryNEvents(3))